 DiscoverOrg customers can search OppAlerts categories to proactively identify accounts that are searching for related solutions.
 You can also set up automatic alerts for spikes in related buyer intent.

-Ultimately, Intent data allows sales and marketing teams to provide more timely service to customers.
+Ultimately, Intent Data allows sales and marketing teams to provide more timely service to customers.
 The sales game never really changes.
 But every new advantage translates to deals won.

-Intent data is swimming around out there.
+The data is swimming around out there.
 Catch that, and you’ve landed your next big deal.